Georgia Deer Season 2026-27: Dates, County Rules & What to Know

 05Plan the season

 Dates tell you when you can hunt; conditions tell you when you should.
-Once the calendar firms up, layer in the timing tools:
+Archery opens September 12 — under four weeks out:

 - Georgia Rut Prediction 2026 — when the chase phase should peak in your county